 - Each section will be anonymously scored by at least two reviewers.

 - The reviewers will be comprised of Symposium speakers.

 - Scores are for internal use only and will not be revealed to applicants.

 - The highest scoring candidates will be invited to attend.
 Should any accepted person decline, the next highest scoring candidate will be invited, and so on.

 - In the instance of a tie, the person whose application most strongly demonstrates a fulfillment of the Symposium’s stated mission of promoting diversity within the wine writing community will be invited.
-This will be decided by a review of the Personal Statement, not the demographic data.

 Original Essay Assessment

 The original essay will be assessed using an assessment grid model with 6 criteria of assessment, each scored from 1-10 points (with 10 being the highest score), for a total of 60 possible points.

 - quality of content

 Personal Statement Assessment